DevOps-Valgfag/WhoKnows/README.md

 -   The `/api/weather` endpoint is dependent on an external weather service and may fail if the service is unavailable.
 -   The database file must be manually downloaded and placed in the correct directory.

+---
+## End-to-End (E2E) Testing

+For details on our end-to-end testing strategy and scenarios, please see the [E2E Testing Documentation](E2E.md).

 ## Agreed conventions new version of the application - Ruby / Sinatra